Ethics, Public Policy, and Technological Change

 Useful Links

 Ethics, Public Policy, and Technological Change (4047): Examination of recent developments in computing technology and platforms through the lenses of philosophy, public policy, social science, and engineering.
-Course is organized around four main units: algorithmic decision-making and bias; data privacy and civil liberties; artificial intelligence and autonomous systems; and the power of private computing platforms.
+Course is organized around four main units: algorithmic decision-making and bias; data privacy and civil liberties; the power of private computing platforms; and the impact of generative AI.
 Each unit considers the promise, perils, rights, and responsibilities at play in technological developments.
 Prerequisite: CS106A.
-Elements used in grading: Attendance, class participation, written assignments, coding assignments, and final exam.
+Elements used in grading: Attendance, class participation, written assignments, and coding assignments.
 Cross-listed with Communication (COMM 180), Computer Science (CS 182), Ethics in Society (ETHICSOC 182), Philosophy (PHIL 82), Political Science (POLISCI 182), Public Policy (PUBLPOL 182).